top of page

 Heart health affects sleep and sleep affects heart health.
 Pulsations of the cerebral arteries help to drive the clearance of toxic brain byproducts in the perivascular spaces with each heartbeat.
 However, high blood pressure over the long term stiffens arteries, impairing function and the ability to clear toxins.
 This disruption of blood flow and brain fluid underlies many neurodevelopmental disorders.

-Lifestyle choices such as sleep position, alcohol & caffeine intake, exercise, omega-3 consumption, diet, meditation, intermittent fasting and chronic stress also modulate glymphatic clearance for better or for worse.
+Lifestyle choices such as sleep position, alcohol & caffeine intake, exercise, omega-3 consumption, nutrition, meditation, intermittent fasting and chronic stress also modulate glymphatic clearance for better or for worse.

 Side sleeping improves glymphatic clearance compared to either supine (on the back) or prone (front-lying) positions.
 Alcohol impairs sleep.
 Ingesting caffeine late in the day (for most people) affects the quality and quantity of sleep.
 Pharmacologically, caffeine is an adenosine-receptor antagonist (Nehlig, 2004).
 Adenosine is a hormone that regulates sleep and sleep induction (Huang, 2011).
 Caffeine blunts adenosine, which explains why it is harder for most people to fall asleep after ingesting caffeine.